This tour is an excellent opportunity to investigate the mathematics that make London work!

 Visit the London Science Museum's Mathematics and Computing exhibitions.

-Take a flight on the iconic London Eye.
+Take a ride on the iconic London Eye.

-British Museum Maths Challenge.
+Visit the British Museum and take their Maths Challenge!
 Topics covered include: units of measurement, ratios, transformations and dynamic geometry.

 Depart London for Bletchley Park, the main British code-breaking centre during the Second World War.
 Enjoy a tour of the site, and a special Codes and Ciphers presentation.